skorch-dev/skorch/docs/user/customization.rst

 It is often a good idea to call ``super`` of the method you override, to make sure that everything that needs to happen inside that method does happen.
-If you don't, you should make sure to take care of everything that needs to happen.
+If you don't, you should make sure to take care of everything that needs to happen by following the original implementation.

 Training and validation
 ^^^^^^^^^^^^^^^^^^^^^^^